hihackthis/checkSC/README.md

 # checkSC
-Fast search for the code number on the [ShellCheck Wiki](https://www.shellcheck.net/wiki) page.
+Fast search for the code number on the [ShellCheck Wiki](https://www.shellcheck.net/wiki) page. :flashlight:

 ## Usage
 ```